What happens to your recycling

 Where your rubbish goes

-In Edinburgh around 60% of your rubbish is taken to a landfill site in Dunbar.
+In Edinburgh more than 50% of your rubbish is taken to a landfill site in Dunbar.

 Scotland 's Zero Waste plan sets out the Scottish Government's vision for a zero waste society.